 If you suspect your baby has a bacterial diaper rash, it’s best to contact your doctor, because topical or oral antibiotics are often needed to clear up the issue (source).

 Eczema often begins as small raised blisters and, as they break, cause the skin will ooze (source).
 Eventually, the rash will become hard, raised, scaly, and almost always itchy.
 The exact causes of eczema are due to overactive immune system Heat, dairy, food allergies, and contact allergens such as scented laundry detergent seem to be common culprits.

-Unfortunately, there’s no wonder cure for eczema, but there are things you can do to help sooth the symptoms:
+Here are things you can do to help soothe the symptoms:

 - Choose water-based baby wipes.